avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

 ## Security Considerations

-The audit process of the `ValidatorSetManager` contract is of the utmost importance for the future of the Avalanche ecosystem as most Subnets would rely upon it to secure their Subnet.
+The audit process of the `ACP99Manager` contract is of the utmost importance for the future of the Avalanche ecosystem as most Subnets would rely upon it to secure their Subnet.

 ## Open Questions

 ### Is there an interest to keep historical information about the validator set on the manager chain?

-The functions `getValidation` and `getValidatorValidations` would allow to retrieve historical information about the validator set.
-The information will anyway be available on the P-Chain, so we could envision only keeping track of the active validations in the `Manager` contract.
-This would avoid storing historical data on the manager chain and make the implementation of the `Manager` more straightforward.
+The functions `getValidation` and `getValidatorValidations` would allow to retrieve historical information about the validator set directly from state, notably each validator's performance (uptime) during past validations.
+If we don't keep track of the historical information in the `Manager` contract, this information will still be available in archive nodes and offchain tools (e.g. explorers).

+### Should uptime be tracked for each `ValidationPeriod`?

+Currently, the `ValidatorUptimeInfo` struct contains the total uptime of a validator during a validation.
+This means that the uptime is tracked for the entire validation, not for each period.

+If we want to track the uptime for each period, we need to figure out how the uptime tracked by the VM can diverge from the validation periods as tracked on the P-Chain.
+There is indeed a delay between the time the `ValidationPeriod` is ended in the `Manager` state (validator weight set to `0`) and the time the P-Chain registers the weight update.

+### Is an upgradeable architecture more appropriate?

+The Teleporter team has been working on its own implementation of a `ValidatorManager` contract that is based on abstract and upgradeable contracts.

 ### How could we name “Security Modules”?